ACE-Foundation/ace-foundation/methodology/ACE-METH-001/1.0/ACE-METH-001.md

 ## 4. Mineral Capital (M)

 ### 4.1 Definition
+M is the **liquidity layer** of the nitrogen system, expressed as mineral N.
-M contains only mineral N capital.
+M contains no organic N and no physical capital.
-It is expressed through the N-Income Statement.
+It is represented through the N‑Income Statement.

+---

-### 4.2 N-Income Statement
+### 4.2 N‑Income Statement
-Tracks:
+The N‑Income Statement tracks all **liquidity flows** of mineral N:

 - measured mineral N
 - inflows from B (mineralization)
 - inflows from T (fixation, additions)
-- deposition
+- atmospheric deposition
 - plant uptake
 - losses
 - statistical error

-Losses depend on GOeff, which is derived from G and O and modified by T.
+Losses depend on **GOeff**, derived from G and O and modified by T.

 ---